Send the link below via email or IMCopy

 Smart phones, tablets and other multifunctional technology aren't just for certain people, anyone can own one.

-Proliferation is a sudden increase in the amount or number of something.
+Proliferation is an increase in the amount or number of something.

 It is becoming easier and cheaper to get hold of these technologies.